lincc-frameworks/python-project-template/README.md

 - Save the API token in your new repository following [these instructions](https://docs.github.com/en/codespaces/managing-codespaces-for-your-organization/managing-encrypted-secrets-for-your-repository-and-organization-for-github-codespaces#adding-secrets-for-a-repository).
 Save your secret API token with the name: PYPI_API_TOKEN

 Now, when you [create a new release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release) from your repository, a workflow will run that will package and deploy the code to PyPI.

-## Automatic publishing to ReadTheDocs

-If you have connected your GitHub account to [ReadTheDocs](https://readthedocs.org/) you should be able to automatically import the documentation from your project.
-To connect your GitHub account to ReadTheDocs, simply sign in to ReadTheDocs using your GitHub account.

-On your dashboard, you'll see an "Import a Project" button that will take you to a list of repositories that can be [automatically imported](https://docs.readthedocs.io/en/stable/intro/import-guide.html#automatically-import-your-docs).
-If you don't see the repository you expect, it is possible that you do not have sufficient permissions configured in your GitHub organization.
-Talk to an administrator of the organization, and let them know what you're trying to do.

 # Contributing to the Template